 - Recurring medical issues

 The elderly are vulnerable and often unable to defend themselves.
-Many are too afraid to come forward when they become victims of neglect, abuse or mistreatment.
+Many are too afraid to come forward when they become victims of neglect and mistreatment.

 It is generally up to family members to stay in contact with residents of Nursing Homes and detect when something is wrong.